 Gum disease is the leading cause of gum tissue recession.
 Good oral hygiene habits and regular cleanings can ensure that your gums remain healthy.
 Overly aggressive brushing can also damage gum tissue.
 To prevent this, we recommend that our patients only use a soft-bristled toothbrush.

 How will my crown be placed?

 Your natural-looking crown will be placed through multiple visits to our office.
 If you have a crown placed for the first time, your tooth will need to be prepared.
 This step involves removing natural tooth structure.
 Dr. Fondriest will use local anesthesia to ensure that you are comfortable throughout this process.

 Once your tooth has been prepped, detailed images of your treated tooth will be made.
 This step ensures that your crown fits comfortably and looks natural.
 The size of adjacent teeth will be taken into consideration.

 The measurements will be sent to a trusted lab that will make your crown.
 When the cap arrives back at our office, Dr. Fondriest will ensure that it is a great fit.
 Once you are completely satisfied with the results, the crown is will be attached using a strong cement that can last many years.

 Maintaining your crown is easy.
 The porcelain or metal cap is strong, but it can become loosened if not taken care of.
 Maintaining good oral health and protecting your crown from impacts or hard objects that could dislodge it will ensure that you enjoy your restoration for many years.

 Learn how you can get crowns that look real

 A crown placed at our dental practice can last for well over a decade.
-Some patients are able to keep their original crown for upwards of 20 years.
-Dr. Fondriest beings decades of experience placing crowns that look real.
+Patients with good hygiene are able to keep their original crown for upwards of 30 years.
+Dr. Fondriest brings decades of experience placing crowns that look real.
 We can wait to restore your beautiful smile with crowns that look real, whether for restorative or cosmetic dentistry reasons.